hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250908032v1-scigpt-a-large-language-model-for-scientific-literature-understandin.md

 ---
 layout: default
-title: SciGPT: A Large Language Model for Scientific Literature Understanding and Knowledge Discovery
+title: "SciGPT: A Large Language Model for Scientific Literature Understanding and Knowledge Discovery"
 ---

 # SciGPT: A Large Language Model for Scientific Literature Understanding and Knowledge Discovery